Sorry – Currently unavailable:

 Certified Fair Trade from Palestine – A delicate, full-bodied olive oil with a sweet, smooth taste and peppery finish.
 Ideal for a wide range of delicious uses and perfect for gift giving.

-Olive Oil is sold at Edible Island Whole Foods, 477 6th Street, Courtenay
+Olive Oil is SOLD OUT at Edible Island Whole Foods, 477 6th Street, Courtenay

 Za’atar Thyme & Sumac Herb Mix